OfirTheOne/guardian/README.md

 ## Validation Module - Follow the Builder pattern.

-* provide an easy validation layers building api.
+* Provide an easy validation layers building api.
-* support sync & async validation as one.
+* Support sync & async validation as one.
-* provide a custom (sync & async) validation method registry, for global app usage.
+* Provide a custom (sync & async) validation method registry, for global app usage.
-* support a reduction of a validation stack to an express/connect middleware.
+* Support a reduction of a validation stack to an express/connect middleware.
-* support typescript from the box.
+* Support typescript from the box.
-* provide OR relation in the validation stack.
+* Provide OR relation in the validation stack.
-* no dependencies.
+* No dependencies.

 <br>
 <br>